krupakmurthy/final_capstone/README.md

 #### Rationale
 Why should anyone care about this question?

-Stock prices don’t move in isolation—they react to news, sentiment, and public perception.
+Stock prices don’t move in isolation - they react to news, sentiment, and public perception.
 Understanding how media sentiment influences the market can help investors, analysts, and policymakers make better decisions.
 If certain news patterns predict stock movements, traders can use this insight to anticipate market shifts.
 For long-term investors, knowing how sentiment affects volatility can help manage risk.
 And for businesses, this analysis can show how media narratives impact stock value, helping them navigate public relations and market expectations.
 In short, news moves markets, and this study helps us understand how